danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

-- redo the admin page with React Redux Toolkit
-- introduce leaders into the Admin2 page
-- create a way to add points
 - create a better layout for the page (responsive)
 - find a way to dinamically edit results